gonghaima/leetcode/src/rules/listNode/getIntersectionNode/getIntersectionNode.md

 Input: intersectVal = 2, listA = [0,9,1,2,4], listB = [3,2,4], skipA = 3, skipB = 1
 Output: Reference of the node with value = 2
 Input Explanation: The intersected node's value is 2 (note that this must not be 0 if the two lists intersect).
 From the head of A, it reads as [0,9,1,2,4].
-From the head of B, it reads as [3,2,4].
-There are 3 nodes before the intersected node in A; There are 1 node before the intersected node in B.
+From the head of v

 ## Example 3